gsoft-inc/sg-orbit/CONTRIBUTING.md

 Never use npm-run-all (run-s, run-p) in a lifecycle scripts of a leaf projects.
 Instead of running in the leaf project scope, it will run at the root project scope.

 For more information, read this issue: https://github.com/lerna/lerna/issues/2145#issuecomment-506801262

+### react-testing-library and user actions side effects

+Some side effects happens in the browsers following a user actions.

+For example, if a user click on a textbox, the textbox will then have focus and be the "active element".

+The focus side effect doesn't happen with react-testing-library.
+For more information view issues [https://github.com/testing-library/jest-dom/issues/53](#53) and [https://github.com/testing-library/jest-dom/issues/59](#59).

+The solution to this problem have been to create an higher level abstraction library called [https://github.com/testing-library/user-event](user-event) that will take care of triggering the event AND the side effects.

+For more information on the topic view the issue [https://github.com/testing-library/dom-testing-library/issues/107](#107).